TERMS AND CONDITIONS

 Vetting of files and confidentiality

 External firms or organisations may conduct audit or quality checks on our practice.
 These external firms or organisations are required to maintain confidentiality in relation to your files.

 Limitation of liability

-Our liability to you for a breach of your instructions shall be limited to ,3,000,000, unless we expressly state a higher amount.
+Save where prohibited by law our liability to you for a breach of your instructions shall be limited to the amount of our costs in any particular matter, unless we expressly state a higher amount.
 We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or any damages, costs or losses attributable to lost profits or opportunities.

 We can only limit our liability to the extent the law allows.
 In particular, we cannot limit our liability for death or personal injury caused by our negligence.

 Please ask if you would like us to explain any of the terms above

 You may end your instructions to us in writing at any time but we will be entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.

 We may decide to stop acting for you only with good reason, for example, if you do not pay an interim bill or comply with our request for a payment on account, if you cannot give clear or proper instructions on how we are to proceed, or if it is clear that you have lost confidence in how we are carrying out your work.